 Chair: Carl L. Hanson

-The Department of Health Science is housed in the Life Sciences Building.
+The Department of Public Health is housed in the Life Sciences Building.
 Students have access to graduate study labs and computer labs that house approximately 45 computers equipped with a range of software including MS Office, Internet Explorer, SAS, SPSS, and other course-specific software.

 The labs also have printers and televisions with VGA and audio connections.